madmous/Kata/StringCalculator/README.md

 ## Error handling

-### A function throwing should be visible in its name
+### A function throwing should be visible in its name (find a better example: use a synchronous method)

 **Bad:**
 ```javascript